Monfear/Monfear/README.md

 I have been interested in programming for around two years. :computer:
 I am constantly increasing my skills.  :electron:
 Mainly in frontend :fireworks:.
-For some time also backend :lock: and games  :video_game:.
+For some time also backend :lock: and games.  :video_game:

 ### Techs:
 :arrow_right: HTML